, Vahid Khosravi2, Mohammad Ali Tajik Ghanbari1, Shahram Naimi3

 Extended Abstract

-Results: The results showed that there is a significant difference at the disease severity and less infection in treated seedlings with potassium phosphite compared to the control plants.
-The results of evaluating the effect of potassium phosphite treatment on the expression changes of NPR1, PR1, PR5, LOX and PAL genes compared to the control indicated that the data were significantly different from each other.
-Comparison of the means showed that the expression pattern of NPR1, PR5 and LOX genes increased at all times after pathogen inoculation in potassium phosphite treatment, but the maximum expression of these genes was observed 48 hours after pathogen inoculation.The transcript levels of NPR1, PR5 and LOX genes in potassium phosphite treatment at 48 hours after pathogen inoculation were 7.08, 4.2 and 7.28, respectively, that it has increased its activity compared to control plants at the same time, by 2.36, 2.83 and 5.83 times respectively.
-PR5 gene activity was significantly highest at 48 hours after inoculation in both potassium phosphite and control treatments plants, then gene expression decreased at 96 hours and increased again at 144 hours, but the gene activity in the control treatment was significantly lower than that in the potassium phosphite treatment.
-The expression level of PR1 gene in plants treated with potassium phosphite and control showed the highest value at 48 hours after inoculation, with an increase of 1.65 and 1.4 times compared to time zero time, respectively.
-In the expression pattern of PR1 gene showed an increase in control plants and plants treated with potassium phosphite at 48 hours after pathogen inoculation, and a decrease in expression was observed in the rest of the hours compared to time zero.
-Despite this, the gene expression level in potassium phosphite treatment was higher than the control at all times.
-The effect of potassium phosphite treatment was significant in increasing the expression level of PAL gene.
-The activity of PAL gene in potassium phosphite treatment was evaluated at 48, 96 and 144 hours as 0.58, 2.65 and 0.41 times compared to time zero, respectively, with the highest level of activity of this gene being at 96 hours after pathogen inoculation.
-However, in the control treatment, an increase in PAL gene expression was observed at 48 hours after pathogen inoculation.
+Results: A significant difference was observed in the disease severity, with less infection in the seedlings treated with potassium phosphite than in the control plants.
+The evaluation results of the effect of potassium phosphite treatment on the expression changes in NPR1, PR1, PR5, LOX, and PAL genes indicated that the data were significantly different from each other compared to the control.
+The comparison of the means showed that the expression patterns of NPR1, PR5, and LOX genes increased at all times after pathogen inoculation in potassium phosphite treatment, but the maximum expression of these genes was observed 48 hours after pathogen inoculation.
+The transcript levels of NPR1, PR5, and LOX genes in potassium phosphite treatment at 48 hours after pathogen inoculation were 7.08, 4.2, and 7.28, respectively, with increased activity by 2.36, 2.83, and 5.83 times, respectively, at the same time compared to control plants.
+PR5 gene activity was significantly highest in both potassium phosphite and control plants 48 hours after inoculation, after which the gene expression decreased at 96 hours and increased again at 144 hours.
+However, the gene activity was significantly lower in the control treatment than in the potassium phosphite treatment.
+The expression level of the PR1 gene in plants treated with potassium phosphite and control showed the highest value 48 hours after inoculation, with increases of 1.65 and 1.4 times compared to time zero, respectively.
+The expression pattern of the PR1 gene showed an increase in control plants, and plants treated with potassium phosphite 48 hours after pathogen inoculation, and a decrease in expression was observed in the rest of the hours compared to time zero.
+Despite this, the gene expression level was higher in the potassium phosphite treatment than in the control at all times.
+The effect of potassium phosphite treatment was significant in increasing the expression level of the PAL gene.
+The PAL gene activity in the potassium phosphite treatment was evaluated as 0.58, 2.65, and 0.41 times at 48, 96, and 144 hours, respectively, compared to time zero, with the highest activity level of this gene observed 96 hours after pathogen inoculation.
+In the control treatment, however, an increase in PAL gene expression was observed 48 hours after pathogen inoculation.

-Conclusion: The results indicate the effective role of potassium phosphite in increasing the expression of some defense genes in rice plants and consequently inducing plant resistance and protection against P. oryzae, and prevents the spread of rice blast disease.
+Conclusion: The results indicate the effective role of potassium phosphite in increasing the expression of some defense genes in rice plants and consequently inducing plant resistance and protection against P. oryzae, preventing the spread of rice blast disease.
 Therefore, using potassium phosphite as a resistance inducer can help strengthen plant defense against subsequent attacks by pathogens.

 | Rights and permissions | |